Home » Bridging Loans » Why Choose A Bridging Loan?

 Does it matter which bridging loan you choose?

-Yes, the type of bridging loan that you choose will have a big impact on the outcome you receive.
+Yes, the type of product that you choose will have a big impact on the outcome you receive.
 For example, so lenders charge high fees should you default on the loan, whereas others take a very fair approach.

 Equally, choosing the right type of bridge loan is important, for example, a regulated product when borrowing against your own home, auction finance when buying a property at auction and property refurbishment finance for refurbishment products.